This Artsy Plant Collab Is The Coolest Way To Add Some Greenery To Your Home

-The Still X The Met Collaboration Is Perfect For Art And Plant Lovers
+The Sill X The Met Collaboration Is Perfect For Art And Plant Lovers

 Two simple things that can instantly make your home feel warmer, more inviting, and totally refreshed?
 Art and plants.
 And with the new The Sill x The Met collaboration you can actually get both in one fell swoop.